-10 Forward Look
+11 Forward Look

-Preparations for the Council's 2021/22 budget started in earnest in September 2020.
-Over the course of the Autumn there was real uncertainty around the on-going impact of COVID-19 and the level of the Government's financial support for local authorities to deal with this.
-Indeed, it was only after the Council's draft budget proposals for next year were published for consultation on 15 December that we received confirmation of our funding levels.
+Preparations for the Council's 2022/23 budget started in earnest in September 2021.
+Once again, over the course of the Autumn there was real uncertainty around the on-going impact of Covid and the level of the Government's financial support for local authorities to deal with this and other challenges that existed pre-pandemic.